Improving Your Dog’s Health and Mobility

 Through Physical Therapy

 More than 11 million Americans use outpatient physical therapy services each year.
-As services become increasingly available through things like direct access to physical therapy in New York and cities across the world, it will be easier than ever for people to get the assistance they need.
+As services become increasingly available it will be easier than ever for people to get the assistance they need.

 Physical therapy is effective in a variety of ways, helping people manage pain, injuries, chronic conditions, and more.
 On the other hand, there is much less awareness of the effects physical therapy can have on dogs.
 Physical therapy can help dogs manage a number of conditions including neurological diseases, arthritis, injuries to soft tissue, and surgery recovery.
 Regardless of the age and health of your dog, there’s a chance physical therapy could help your pet live their life to the fullest.